cmatthew206/scoreboard/README.md

 Final Project for ECE4180 at Georgia Institute of Technology, Spring 2019.
 Team members:  Matthew Aspinwall, Tony Lindeman, Alan Kittel, Lucas Nativio

 This project is an Arduino Mega controlled baseball scoreboard.
-A large LED panel is used to display the scoreboard, a pushbutton panel for editing the score, changing the inning, and resets, and a Bluetooth module for replicating the pushbutton functionality on an Android phone.
+A large LED panel is used to display the scoreboard, a pushbutton panel for editing the score, and a Bluetooth module for replicating the pushbutton functionality on an Android phone.

 ## Components